Can you improve your cognitive, social, and emotional mindset with techniques that take only a few minutes to practice? Yes!

 One out of four people have experienced some form of trauma and abuse, which often leaves memories that undermine confidence, self-esteem, and relational performance.
 A special NeuroCoaching protocol has been developed that will quickly reduce the negative effects of these experiences in 2-5 sessions, on average.

-Mark is the author of 14 books and his in-depth research has been published in neuroscience and psychology journals throughout the world.
-His work has been featured in Time Magazine, the Washington Post, the New York Times, Forbes, Entrepreneur, and Oprah Magazine.
+The author of 14 books, Mark’s in-depth research has been published in neuroscience and psychology journals throughout the world and his work has been featured in Time Magazine, the Washington Post, the New York Times, Forbes, Entrepreneur, and many others.
+He has appeared on hundreds of radio and television programs, including PBS and NPR, and his TEDx Talk has been viewed by more than 100,000 people.